 Dynamics 365’s pricing can be just as complex as it isn’t a standalone CRM - there are also ERP apps available as well as CRM.
 However, many vendors will also offer custom pricing and discounts based on the specific package/number of products being licensed.

 For this reason, Dynamics 365 is a lot more flexible than Salesforce and typically more cost-effective.
 Plus, it’s arguably easier to ‘build’ the perfect package for your business with Dynamics 365, thanks to the variety of apps.

 In addition, Salesforce is significantly more expensive than Dynamics 365.
 For example, if you upgrade to Enterprise with Salesforce to access workflow and automation capabilities, it'll set you back £120 a month per user.
 With Dynamics 365, it's £71.60 per user for Enterprise Sales so for just over half the price, you can access the same features.

-Winner: Dynamics 365 as it’s more cost-effective and suited to businesses of all sizes and is more cost-effective.
+Winner: Dynamics 365 as it’s more suited to businesses of all sizes and is more cost-effective.

 When you change business systems, you’ll likely have to train your users.
 With Dynamics 365, getting the right level of knowledge, training and support lies with your choice of Microsoft partner.
 Microsoft doesn’t typically handle CRM implementations as their network of partners will have more expertise across different industries.

 Salesforce, however, manages its customer orientation in-house.
 They have both the expertise in implementations and a network of partners to refer customers to.

 Salesforce’s Service Level Agreements (SLAs) are only available on request and have to be negotiated.
 However, Microsoft is committed to providing a 99.9% uptime via its SLA.